koajs/jwt/README.md

 app.use(jwt({ secret: publicKey }));
 ```

-If the secret option is a function, this function is called for each JWT received in
+If the 'secret' option is a function, this function is called for each JWT received in
 order to determine which secret is used to verify the JWT.

 The signature of this function should be (header) => [Promise(secret)], where